 |Copyright 2002-2018.
 All Rights Reserved.
 Eagle Seed Company.

-forage and food-plot varieties, they grow taller with bigger leaves
+with other forage and food-plot varieties, they grow taller with bigger leaves and have greater

-(forage specialist at SIU) says.
-"They got up to almost 6 feet
+specialist at SIU) says.
+"They got up to almost 6 feet tall."

 |Hay and Forage Grower Magazine